RocketDerp/April14_2025/Grim_Blunt/Concerns/Egoism_Lazy_People.md

 The mathematics of how many people can win competition, how many best-selling household names can exist.
 How many number one musicians.

 ToDo: Trump calling Africa shit-hole.
 USA was founded on an entire continent with gold waiting in Alaska and 1948 California.
-Trees, Buffalo.
+(ToDo: Dreams of finding gold was a big part of Spaniards year 1492 onward trips to Americas) Trees, Buffalo.
 Fur trapping.
 Fish supply.
 Land ownership language and laws of native peoples. https://en.wikipedia.org/wiki/Passenger_pigeon Oil industry timing / discovery.
 Corn (maize) being Americas.

 # Devon Price year 2021